euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Since an account can only have one controller at a time (except for mid-transaction), sub-accounts are also the only way an Ethereum account can hold multiple borrows concurrently.

+The CVP also maintains a look-up mapping `ownerLookup` so sub-accounts can be easily resolved to owner addresses, on or off chain.
+This mapping is populated when an address interacts with the CVP for the first time.
+In order to resolve a sub-account, it should be shifted right by 8, leaving the first 19 bytes of the address.
+Looking this up in `ownerLookup` will either return the full address, or `address(0)` if the account has not yet interacted with the CVP.

 #### Operators

 Operators are a more flexible and powerful version of approvals.
 While in effect, the operator contract can act on behalf of the specified account.
 This includes interacting with vaults (ie, withdrawing/borrowing funds), enabling vaults as collateral, etc. Because of this, it is recommended that only trusted and audited contracts, or an EOA held by a trusted individual, be installed as an operator.